John F. Kennedy assassination conspiracy theories: Decoy hearse and wound alteration

 David Lifton presented a scenario in which conspirators on Air Force One removed Kennedy's body from its original bronze casket and placed it in a shipping casket, while en route from Dallas to Washington.
 Once the presidential plane arrived at Andrews Air Force Base, the shipping casket with the President's body in it was surreptitiously taken by helicopter from the side of the plane that was out of the television camera's view.
 Kennedy's body was then taken to an unknown location – most likely Walter Reed Army Medical Center – to surgically alter the body to make it appear that he was shot only from the rear.

 Part of Lifton's theory comes from a House Select Committee on Assassinations report of an interview of Lt.
 Richard Lipsey on January 18, 1978, by committee staff members Donald Purdy and Mark Flanagan.
 According to the report, Lt.
 Richard Lipsey said that he and General Wehle had met President Kennedy's body at Andrews Air Force Base.
 Lipsey "... placed [the casket] in a hearse to be transported to Bethesda Naval Hospital.
 Lipsey mentioned that he and Wehle then flew by helicopter to Bethesda and took [the body of] JFK into the back of Bethesda."
 Lipsey said that "a decoy hearse had been driven to the front [of Bethesda]".
-With Lipsey's mention of a "decoy hearse" at Bethesda, Lifton theorized that the casket removed by Lipsey from Air Force One – from the side of the plane exposed to television – was probably also a decoy and was likely empty.Lifton, David.
-Best Evidence: Disguise and Deception in the Assassination of John F. Kennedy, (New York: Carroll & Graf Publishers, 1988), pp. 569–588.
+With Lipsey's mention of a "decoy hearse" at Bethesda, Lifton theorized that the casket removed by Lipsey from Air Force One – from the side of the plane exposed to television – was probably also a decoy and was likely empty.